-Remember, your hips are in the middle of your body, so tight muscles below it, at the body’s foundation, reverberate throughout the rest of the body.
+Remember, your hips are in the middle of your body, so tight muscles below, at the body’s foundation, can reverberate throughout the rest of the body.

 Habit 2: Strengthen

 While stretching can help with misalignment, it’s important not to overlook strengthening.
-Muscle imbalances often occur because one muscle is strong than it’s opposing muscle.
+Muscle imbalances often occur because one muscle is stronger than the opposing muscle.

-Doing exercises that focus on one side of the body and then the other are a helpful way to make sure you’re addressing imbalances.
+Doing exercises that focus on one side of the body and then the other are a helpful way to make sure you’re addressing imbalances (this is called Unilateral Training).
 For example, single-leg squat exercises can help improve balance and alignment on both sides of the body, rather than allowing one side to overcompensate for weakness in the other.

 - Calf raises

 - One legged squats